 The computer we liberated from his work, I shudder to think if it was legally taken, which I then unsuccessfully tried to get to work.
 The pool hall in the middle of nowhere, where he’d take me sometimes and always beat easily.
 The friends, the parties I’d be invited to without ever quite knowing why.
 The curry, the food, always the food.
 Bon vivant.

-We once spent a day putting in fence panels in the heat and then drove back to our town and sunk a few pints in the pub.
+We once spent a sunny day putting in fence panels in the heat and then drove back to our town and sunk a few pints in the pub.

 Darker times, where I remember him struggling with my father over a picture, a piece of art or a map that he was liberating during my parents’ divorce.
 Disagreements, disappointments, laughter, fun and anger.
 All intermixed.